AdobeDocs/analytics-1.4-apis/src/pages/guides/livestream/index.md

     --compressed
 ```

-When contacting Customer Care for provisioning, you will receive the complete URI to connect to the stream, including the {endpoint-name}, as shown in the example above.
+When contacting Customer Care for provisioning, you will receive the complete URI to connect to the stream, including the `{endpoint-name}`, as shown in the example above.
 The URI will also include the report suite ID that you supply to Customer Care.

 ## Review the stream output

-Once connected to the stream, impression data is streamed with [Gzip compression](https://www.gnu.org/software/gzip/manual/gzip.html) (**.gz**) in JSON format and reflects data currently collected by the report suite.
-Data is See [Livestream sample JSON output](example-output.md) to view a sampole of a typical response.
+Once connected to the stream, impression data is streamed with [Gzip compression](https://www.gnu.org/software/gzip/manual/gzip.html) (**`.gz`**) in JSON format and reflects data currently collected by the report suite.
+Data is See [Livestream sample JSON output](example-output.md) to view a sample of a typical response.

 If there is no data actively flowing into the report suite, the client connects but no data appears in the stream.